-Anglers wonder if fish can see in the dark because they want to know that best way to catch fish in low light levels of pre dawn and after dusk hours.
+Anglers wonder if fish can see in the dark because they want to know if night fishing is going to be productive or if they can catch fish in low light levels of pre dawn and after dusk hours.
 Because most fish have some amount of night vision, it is possible to catch fish using special lures that are designed to glow in the dark.
 These treated lures are often orange or neon yellow and register on the fish’s night vision.

 A study on betta fish found that the fish actually rest for up to 10 hours a day, usually when there is a complete lack of light.
 Aquarium owners who switched aquarium lights on and off to mimic day and night conditions had healthier fish.
 The fish were able to avoid one another in the dark using the sensors on their lateral lines.
 This amazing research answered the question of can fish see in the dark and has allowed scientists to understand how fish feed differently as well as different types of schooling behavior during periods of darkness.

 So now, when somebody asks you can fish see in the dark, you can tell them they can, on a limited scope, but they also create their own light sources by searching for reflections on the water.
 Even in complete darkness, a fish can sense prey by using the unique sensors on its lateral line.
 For anglers, this information is extremely helpful.